potable-anarchy/No-Survivors/README.md

 ## Game Design Document (GDD)

-### Game Title:
+### Game Title
-**(TBD)**
+**Bargain Hunters**
-*Team Input Needed:* Do we have ideas for a title that hints at covert operations, secrets, or shadowy contracts?
+*Premise*: In the gritty underworld of the Bargain Basement black market, players scramble for deals, eliminate competition, and influence the market as they accept shadowy contracts.
+In this dystopian world, each action has an impact—from raising the cost of fuel to auctioning rare items.

 ---

 ## Game Overview

 ### Concept
-The player accepts “jobs” that involve exploring hostile levels filled with enemies, secret paths, and loot caches.
-Using a combination of stealth and action, the player completes specific objectives per level, such as reaching certain areas, acquiring loot, or causing chaos.
+Players navigate a chaotic, dangerous black market where each job influences the economy and resources.
+They can take on missions, collect items, and eliminate rivals to gain an advantage, all while operating within a dynamic market system that rewards strategic choices.

 ### Genre
-Top-down action with stealth and exploration elements, inspired by games like *Hotline Miami*.
+Top-down action game with strategy and exploration elements, inspired by classic games like *Hotline Miami* but with a satirical, chaotic market economy twist.

 ### Platform
 PC and web browsers (itch.io).

 ### Theme Interpretation
-Each job and level is designed around the idea of “secrets,” with hidden areas, objectives, and interactive elements that allow players to choose how they approach their mission.
+The game revolves around “bargains,” where every action affects item availability and pricing.
+Through random market events and destructive missions, players gain more influence over the market and their reputation.

 ---